The-FaZe/Online-Real-time-Action-Detection/README.md

 ## Dataset
 - the Dataset is [UCF24](http://www.thumos.info/download.html) with [revised annotaions](https://github.com/gurkirt/corrected-UCF101-Annots) released with this [paper](https://arxiv.org/pdf/1611.08563)
 - To simulate the same training and evaluation setup like the paper we use extracted `rgb` images from videos along with optical flow images (both `brox flow` and `real-time flow`) computed for the UCF24 dataset provided by  [google drive link](https://drive.google.com/file/d/1o2l6nYhd-0DDXGP-IPReBP4y1ffVmGSE/view?usp=sharing).
-- **Based to my work on Google Colab you should follow these steps to download and extract the dataset.
-You just need to copy the below code as it is and run it**
+- **Based to my work on Google Colab,you just need to copy the below code as it is and run it.**
 ```Shell
 # Create project forder and dataset folder
 !mkdir Action_Detection